 The Saint Louis Cathedral is hard to miss as it is the heart of the French Quarter.
 This beautiful church dominates the beauty of Jackson Square.
 It is the oldest Catholic Cathedral still operating in the United States.
 And one of the most photographed landmarks in New Orleans.

 It is worth the visit inside when it is open to the public.
-From the outside, you wouldn’t expect it to be so grand, but it definitely takes your breath away when you enter.
+You wouldn’t expect it to be so grand from the outside, but it takes your breath away when you enter.
 You can take a self-guided tour with a $1 donation.

 Jackson Square is a National Historic Landmark.
-This historic park can be found right in front of St. Louis Cathedral or right off Decatur Street.
+This historic park can be found right before St. Louis Cathedral or off Decatur Street.

-Outside the exterior of the park, you’ll find local artists selling their works of art.
+Outside the park’s exterior, you’ll find local artists selling their works of art.
 On this last trip, we purchased a beautiful watercolor painting of Cafe du Monde.
 It’s a great memory of the trip.

-If you’re in need of a psychic visit, a number of them hang out right in front of Jackson Square.
+If you need a psychic visit, several hang out in front of Jackson Square.

 5. Visit the Presbytère Museum

-Located right in Jackson Square is the former courthouse is the Presbytere Museum.
+Located right in Jackson Square is the former courthouse, the Presbytere Museum.
 There are two permanent exhibits here.
 One that educates us on the history of the Mardis Gras celebration.
 The other tells us the story and resiliency of the city and the hurricanes it has endured.